FalseHonesty/AsmHelper/README.md

 ```

 Next, the `inject` block needs work.
 When injecting, you need to pick a method to
-inject into, so we need to specify that.
-In addition, we need to the library
+inject into, so we need to specify that, as well as its description.
+In addition, we need to the library where we want to inject, so we can
-where we want to inject, so we can use the handy `At` class as a utility.
+use the handy `At` class as a utility.

 ```kotlin
 class TestClassTransformer : BaseClassTransformer() {